josh-nowak/josh-nowak.github.io/_posts/2023-12-06-survey-weighting.md

 > “Even the most effective adjustment procedures were **unable to remove most of the bias**.”

 However, I don't think there's any disadvantage in working through a weighted analysis.
-In any case, it forces you to consider more ways in which your sample might be biased – and might inspire taking additional measures to address these biases.
+In any case, it forces you to consider more ways in which your sample might be biased – and inspires additional measures to address these biases.

 ---